 - As an Officer of the Court, the responsibility to bring all necessary matters before the court with complete information

 - The responsibility to uphold the integrity and spirit of the BIA

 Help for Debtors in Trouble

-The BIA and Your Responsibilities as a Debtor
+The BIA and Your Fresh Start

 The opportunity for a fresh start and freedom from the harassment of bill collectors are rights and protections that come through the BIA.
-As a debtor you also have responsibilities that are set out under the law.
-You are required to honestly represent your financial situation and truthfully report all of your income and assets.
+The BIA protects you as long as you honor the agreements you have made when filing your Consumer Proposal or Assignment in Bankruptcy.

 The Bankruptcy and Insolvency Act was made into law so that good Canadians with bad debt can recover from their debt problems.
 If you would like to explore this further, give LCTaylor, Licensed Insolvency Trustees, a call for a free, no-obligation consultation.
 They will help you review your situation and all of your options.
 Overwhelming debt takes a huge toll on one’s health and family.
 The sooner you get good, frank advice, the sooner you can move on to your fresh start.